nimdaus/ninjaone_doc/concept.md

-# API tour for creating a ticket
+# Creating a NinjaOne Ticket
 ## Generate an API key
 LINK TO NINJAONE DOCUMENTATION